bartventer/go-buildinfo/README.md

 # go-buildinfo

-A lightweight Go module for capturing and displaying build-time and runtime metadata, including version, commit, build date, and custom application details.
+A zero-dependency Go module for capturing and displaying build-time and runtime metadata.

 ## Installation